mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 # MariaDB (MySQL)

 Zerops provides a fully managed and scaled MariaDB (MySQL) database service, suitable for both development and production projects using any load.
 You can choose any option you want and be sure that it will work.
-Your certainty and peace of mind are our top priority.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: details Compatibility & Differences to MySQL